cuongkane/blog/posts/2024/06/write_valuable_tests.md

 - Although identifying which functionality has a bug after a test failure is useful, it's often unnecessary since the cause is usually the most recent change.

-- Finally, the biggest issue with the London school of unit testing is the problem of over-specification — coupling tests to the SUT’s implementation details.
+- Finally, the biggest issue with the London School of unit testing is the problem of over-specification — coupling tests to the SUT’s implementation details.

 So, should prefer Classical school in writing unit tests, London school just stands out for unit tests for large graphs of interconnected classes.

 #### Three Styles
-There are 3 styles of unit tests: output based, state-based and communication-based.
+There are 3 styles of unit tests: output-based, state-based, and communication-based.
 - Output-based testing (a.k.a result-based testing): Verifies that system outputs match expected results, treating the system under testing (SUT) as a black box and focusing on the correctness of final outputs given specific inputs.
 This style only works for SUTs that don’t generate side effects.

 ![Output-based](/blog/images/write_valuable_test/output_based.png)

-- State-based testing: Verify the state the SUT after the operation is completed.
+- State-based testing: Verify the state of the SUT after the operation is completed.
 This style is useful for testing objects where the state changes over time due to operations.
 ![State-based](/blog/images/write_valuable_test/state_based.png)

 - Communication-based testing: Verify all communications are initiated in the correct order and with the correct parameters.
 This style is ideal for ensuring that units interact correctly with their dependencies.
 ![Communication-based](/blog/images/write_valuable_test/state_based.png)

-Compare to state-based and communication-based testing, output-based testing creates tests that are not tightly coupled to implementation details, making them easier to maintain and resistant to refactoring.
+Compared to state-based and communication-based testing, output-based testing creates tests that are not tightly coupled to implementation details, making them easier to maintain and resistant to refactoring.

-But write unit tests follow output-based testing requires the SUT must be pure modules.
+However, writing unit tests following output-based testing requires the SUT must be pure modules.
-Functional programing and architecture: `Functional programing as core, mutable objects as shell` faciliate writing unit tests follow output-based testing:
+Functional programming and architecture: `Functional programming as core, mutable objects as shell` facilitates writing unit tests following output-based testing:
 ![Functional core architecture](/blog/images/write_valuable_test/functional_core_architecture.png)

 If you find that code is hard to write unit tests, it is a strong indication that the codes need to be refactored.